d-uzlov/k8s-cgroup-burst-controller/README.md

 This application requires separate settings per pod, defines burst in seconds, and allows you to define different absolute burst value for each container.
+It is tested with cgroup v2, but should theoretically also work with cgroup v1.

 # Read before use